VMKReddy/whmnet/README.md

 The wireless sensor performs a measurement every 5 minutes and goes back to low-power mode between each measurement, achieving an ultra-low-power average consumption of 5µA leading to several months of battery life.

+The PCB design files are available in the [SensorBoard](./SensorBoard/) directory.
+It has been designed with Altium Designer.

+The MCU firmware is available in the [Sensor](./Sensor/) directory.
+[SW4STM32](http://www.openstm32.org) Eclipse based IDE from AC6 has been used.
+The toolchain is GCC-based, and the (free) IDE is part of the STMicroelectronics Open Development Environment.
+BSP has been generated with [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html) tool and the [STM32CubeL0](http://www.st.com/en/embedded-software/stm32cubel0.html) open-source library is used.

 # The Gateway

 The gateway consists in: